-Given North Down’s long established competition programme and preferred format policy, the under-noted is designed to confirm that policy, and allow anyone in the Club to organise a competition.
+Given North Down PC’s long established competition programme and preferred format policy, the under-noted is designed to confirm that policy, and allow anyone in the Club to organise a competition.

 Scheduling policy: In so far as it is possible, competitions take place in line with the annual programme agreed by the Committee immediately following the AGM.
 However, in the interests of ensuring the maximum number of entrants, competition dates can be changed.
 The over-riding aims are (a) to maximise the competitive element of each event (b) to increase revenue (c) to avoid ‘clashes’ and allow those who participate in external competitions to do so without missing out on Club competitions and (d) to complete the annual programme before the next AGM.
 Competitions normally commence at 10.30 am and are completed within a day.

-For the purpose of eg.gauging the level of interest in a particular competition, the Hon.Sec ( or organiser of the competition, if different ) may signal, at Club meetings, that a competition is planned.
-If interest is sufficient, the Hon.Sec etc will subsequently email ( or ‘phone, as necessary ) all members, inviting entry to the competition, within a stated deadline.
+For the purpose of eg.gauging the level of interest in a particular competition, the Hon.Sec (or organiser of the competition, if different) may signal, at Club meetings, that a competition is planned.
+If interest is sufficient, the Hon.Sec etc will subsequently email (or ‘phone, as necessary) all members, inviting entry to the competition, within a stated deadline.
 Valid entries are only accepted following the issue of invitation, not responses during the initial gauging of interest mentioned above.
-There is also an onus on members, however, to enquire about competitions in which they have an interest, since he/she will have aceess to the competition programme.
+There is also an onus on members, however, to enquire about competitions in which they have an interest, since he/she will have access to the competition programme.

 Entries to the Hon.Sec. will be retained in time/date of receipt order, since, on occasion, the number of entrants may not ‘fit’ the numbers required for a particular format eg. even numbers are required for Doubles.
 In such circumstances, the most recent entrant(s) are required to withdraw, to make numbers fit format.

 Time/points limitations on matches : Where the Committee considers that eg. the format/numbers of teams/rounds may lead to an overly long competition, time or points limitations may be imposed on matches.
-If so decided, all matches in a round will commence at the same time and finish when the time/points limit has been reached.
+If so decided, all matches in a round will commence at the same time ( but, see * below ) and finish when the time/points limit has been reached.
 In the event that teams have equal points when the time limit is reached, an extra end will be played to determine a winner.
 If an ‘end’ is incomplete when the time limit is reached, the ‘end’ must be completed.
-Should such a completion result in a drawn game, the text in ‘Bold’ immediately above will apply.
+Should such a completion result in a drawn game, an extra ‘end’ will be played to determine a winner.
 Timing/points limitations will be confirmed prior to the start of the competition, as will the timing equipment to be used.